-The problem: Describe the problem or the need that the idea is aiming to solve or alleviate The solution: Explain how the idea will solve or alleviate the problem or the need and the meaning that this will make.
+The solution: Explain how the idea will solve or alleviate the problem or the need and the meaning that this will make.
 A clear value proposition should be included, explaining how the idea solves users' problems or improves their situation.